Eileen Myles: Poetry

-Myles produced Maxfield Parrish/early and new poems (1995), a collection of both new and selected poems on the theme of the surreality of sex.
-In the same year, Myles co-edited The New Fuck You: Adventures in Lesbian Reading (1995) with Liz Kotz, which is described as having a multi-genre approach and postmodern focus on reading rather than identity, and which is said to have offered something different from mainstream gay and lesbian poetry anthologies of the 1990s.
-Soon after, School of Fish (1997) appeared, the first work wherein Myles's dog, Rosie is featured, where Rosie served as a second camera in the poem's field of vision.
+Myles produced Maxfield Parrish/early and new poems (1995), a collection of poems on the surreality of sex.
+In the same year, Myles co-edited The New Fuck You: Adventures in Lesbian Reading (1995) with Liz Kotz, which has been described as having a multi-genre approach and postmodern focus on reading rather than identity.
+Soon after, School of Fish (1997) was released, wherein Myles's dog Rosie serves as a second point of view in the poem's field of vision.

-Myles published Skies (2000), a project begun in Provincetown, Massachusetts, where the poet described the sky becoming "a new character in my life."
-The book is framed by a transcript of a panel at The Schoolhouse Gallery in Provincetown, Massachusetts featuring Helen Miranda Wilson, Frances Richard, John Kelly, Molly Benjamin, and Jack Pierson, who each spoke about their own relation to the sky.
-On My Way (2001) concludes with an essay about speech and class, "The End of New England."
+Myles published Skies (2000), a project begun in Provincetown, Massachusetts.
+The book is framed by a transcript of a panel at The Schoolhouse Gallery in Provincetown featuring Helen Miranda Wilson, Frances Richard, John Kelly, Molly Benjamin, and Jack Pierson, who each spoke about their own relation to the sky.
+Their next book On My Way (2001) concludes with an essay about speech and class, "The End of New England".

-Snowflake / Different Streets (2012) uses the technique of dos-à-dos binding to combine two distinct collections of poetry in the same physical book.
-As Ian Bodkin writes, Myles' poems "navigat[e] the ever-insular landscape of our technological culture that invades moments of quiet thought" in Snowflake, then "offers a sense of return to the people and places of intimacy, connections that bring her back to this world" in different streets.
-In the LA Review of Books, Brian Teare notes: "Though the book contains plenty of autobiographical detail concerning Myles' life as a writer and lesbian, such details remain themselves, no longer coalescing into myth.
-Instead, the book's saturated with this desire to gesture toward "it," to somehow get fragmentary words to capture some essential aspect of "the thing," and Myles' genius lies in making the grand gesture that includes the trivial detail and the sublime at once, their juxtaposition underscoring how we are small and made large by connection, paradoxically isolate and dependent.
+Snowflake / Different Streets (2012) uses the technique of dos-à-dos binding to combine two collections of poetry in the same physical book.
+Ian Bodkin writes: "Myles' poems "navigat[e] the ever-insular landscape of our technological culture that invades moments of quiet thought," in Snowflake, then "offers a sense of return to the people and places of intimacy, connections that bring her back to this world" in different streets.
+In the Los Angeles Review of Books, Brian Teare notes: "Myles' genius lies in making the grand gesture that includes the trivial detail and the sublime at once, their juxtaposition underscoring how we are small and made large by connection, paradoxically isolate and dependent."